Baclofen High: Can Recreational Use of Baclofen Bring Euphoria?

 How Many Pills is Needed to Get High?

-However, if doses are taken repeatedly over a short period of time, they may be enough to give the user a Baclofen high.
+If doses are taken repeatedly over a short period of time, even the small amount may be enough to give the user a Baclofen high.
 The intrathecal administration can also lead to a high in the same manner.
 If the Baclofen injections contain a dose higher than the recommended one from the physician, the user may get high.

 What Does A Baclofen High Feel Like?